 If you’re doing a tour of the Balkans and Belgrade is on your radar, be sure to take a quick trip north.
 While it doesn’t have Belgrade’s thumping nightlife, there’s still plenty of things to do in Novi Sad.
 Even better, rent a car for a day and explore some of the surrounding areas – it’s surprisingly cheap if you can get a few people together, and even cheaper if you know how to drive a manual car.

-Things to do in Novi Sad
+Things to Do in Novi Sad

 Take a free walking tour

-If you’re planning on only doing a day trip to Novi Sad, this is the way to do it: you’ll see all the highlights and still have time to indulge in some delicious food, relax in some kafanas, and amble through the streets are your own pace.
+If you’re planning on only doing a day trip to visit Novi Sad, this is the way to do it: you’ll see all the highlights and still have time to indulge in some delicious food, relax in some kafanas, and amble through the streets are your own pace.

 Admire the colorful buildings

-Novi Sad is a surprisingly colorful city – in fact, it even made my short list for the most colorful cities in the world!
+Novi Sad is a surprisingly vibrant city – in fact, it even made my short list for the most colorful cities in the world!
 There are many colorful streets throughout the city, but Dunavksa Street was one of my favorites.
 The area around the main Town Square is really vibrant and beautiful as well.

 Marvel at the colorfully-tiled cathedral